jamiejcole/Phoenix-Bot/README.md

 A (simple) Python & Javascript $NYSE Stock Analysis bot.

 ### 🚀 Used technologies
-- Python Flask
+- Python Tensorflow and Matplotlib
+- Pyrebase4
 - HTML/CSS
-- Javascript D3.js & Chart.js
+- Javascript
 - Google Firebase
 - Yahoo Finance API

 ### 🔍 TODO
-- Start the project
+- Nothing :)

 ### ⚠️ Disclaimer
 This is a school project for Information Processes and Technology.
 Do not use this bot for real trading.
 We are not financial advisors.